sisinflab/warprec/warprec/utils/config/README.md

 ### ⚠️ Notes and Validation

 - The dataset provided through the `local_path` must contain the labels provided inside `labels`.
-Invalid dataset will raise an exception.
+An invalid dataset will raise an exception.
-- Reading a dataset that was previously split is only possible if the split file are all inside the same directory and they are in the WarpRec format.
+- Reading a dataset that was previously split is only possible if all the split files are in the same directory and they are in the WarpRec format.

 ## ✍️ Writer Configuration